 “A colossal conflict of interest compromises the auditing of public companies and the financial interest of everyone who depends on them.”
-This is the introductory line from a Project on Government Oversight (POGO) report published earlier this month.
+This is the introductory line from a Project on Government Oversight (POGO) report published earlier this month: Accounting’s Big Lie – and How to Fix It.

-Unlike most accounting and auditing reports, the direct and emotional language alone make it worth reading!
-The report, Accounting’s Big Lie – and How to Fix It, addresses a longstanding and serious problem in the auditing profession: Auditor independence.
+Unlike most accounting and auditing reports, the direct and emotional language alone in Accounting’s Big Lie make it worth reading!
+The report addresses a longstanding and serious problem in the auditing profession: Auditor independence.

 Here are other quotes from Accounting’s Big Lie in plain, compelling and firm language: